RamogninoF/LibICE-post/README.md

 $ pip install .
 ```

-Sugersted to run pip with `-e` option to install in editable mode, so that the changes are detected when pulling from the repository.
+Sugersted to run `pip install` with `-e` option to install in editable mode, so that the changes are detected when pulling from the repository.

+Sugersted to use [anaconda](https://www.anaconda.com/) python environment manager to use the library, so that the correct python version can be used in a dedicated environment.
+Currently working on python version 3.11.4.

 ## Usage